 Conditions to look out for

-You will also need to provide information on any present or past medical conditions.
-This includes but is not limited to the following: severe blood disorders and heart, digestive system, kidney or liver problems.
+This item may not be suitable for those with the following: severe blood disorders and heart, digestive system, kidney or liver problems.

 Can I still drink alcohol?